Rainbow Graduation & Awards Ceremony

 About the Awards Ceremony

 Rainbow Graduation provides an opportunity to not only acknowledge graduating students, but to also recognize members of the KSU community who have made positive contributions to the LGBTQ community on campus.
-Awards are presented in the following three categories:
+The seven Rainbow Awards are:

 - Pride Leadership Award: The most prestigious of the awards, this honor recognizes a student’s extraordinary service and outstanding leadership in helping to build the LGBTQ community, promote LGBTQ issues, and raise awareness at KSU and the greater community.